Sweetened condensed milk (Recipe: microwave dulce de leche)

 To substitute for one 14-ounce can, heat 1/3 cup plus 2 Tbsp evaporated milk with 1 cup sugar and 3 Tbsp margarine.

-If you are Sweet Tooth, you probably keep sweetened condensed milk on hand to make key lime pie, fudge, candies and caramel apples, and flan.
+If you are Sweet Tooth, you probably keep sweetened condensed milk on hand to make key lime pie, fudge, candies and flan.
 In Asia, you'll find it in Vietnamese coffee, Thai iced tea, and halo-halo, a dessert popular in The Philippines.

 When Sweet Tooth makes this on the stovetop, it seems to take forever.
 In the microwave, it takes less than 20 minutes.
 Makes one cup, which serves one Ted with one spoon.